rew36/rew36/README.md

 # REW

-Independent concepts, software architecture, web/OS integration, and system design.
+Independent work in software architecture, web/OS integration, system design, and product concepts.

-I publish ideas and system concepts here as public proposals.
+I publish ideas and system concepts here as public proposals, with a focus on practical ways to simplify complex software interactions.

 ## Public proposals